BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 ### LogValidator

-You can now add this optional argument to any test method signature.
+You can now add this optional argument to any test's method signature:

 ```java linenums="1" hl_lines="5"
 @ExtendWith(BetonQuestLoggerService.class)